JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ### Jura mountains
-The Jura mountains are a small-scale fold and thrust belt located in the Switzerland and France.
-Thanks to seismic cross-sections and boreholes, quite a bit of information is available about its structure at depth, which was used to generate extensive 3D models of the subsurface including thickness maps of various geological units, generate a new geological map of the region, and create balanced reconstructions [@Schori_2021].
+The Jura mountains are a small-scale fold and thrust belt located in Switzerland and France.
+Thanks to seismic cross-sections and boreholes, a lot of information is available about its structure at depth, which was used to generate extensive 3D models of the subsurface including thickness maps of various geological units, generate a new geological map of the region, and create balanced reconstructions [@Schori_2021].

 In `Tutorial_Jura.jl` users learn how to drape the geological map over the topography, import surfaces from GeoTIFF images (such as basement topography), and include screenshots from geological cross-sections.
 The data is rotated and transferred to Cartesian coordinates such that we obtain a 3D block model that is perpendicular to the strike of the mountain range (\autoref{fig:jura}).

-![Example of creating a 3D Cartesian block model that runs perpendicular to the Jura mountains, combining surface geology, with screenshots from interpreted cross-sections (gray drawing), and digital data of the the basement topography [using data of @Schori_2021]. \label{fig:jura}](../src/assets/img/Jura_2.png){ width=100% }
+![Example of creating a 3D Cartesian block model that runs perpendicular to the Jura mountains, combining surface geology, with screenshots from interpreted cross-sections (in the center right), and digital data of the the basement topography [using data of @Schori_2021]. \label{fig:jura}](../src/assets/img/Jura_2.png){ width=100% }

 ### Slab model setup
 In `Tutorial_NumericalModel_3D.jl`, users learn how to generate a 3D geodynamic model setup with subducting slabs, a mid oceanic ridge and an overriding cratonic lithosphere.
 The thermal structure of the oceanic slab increases away from the ridge until the trench following a halfspace cooling analytical solution, whereas the thermal structure of the subducted part of the slab is based on an analytical solution that takes heating from the surrounding, hot, mantle into account [after @McKenzie_1969].
-Between the mantle and the trench the slab uses a mixture between these two thermal models, and a weak-zone is added above the slab (to facilitate subduction in numerical models).
+Between the mantle and the trench, the slab uses a mixture between these two thermal models, and a weak-zone is added above the slab (to facilitate subduction in numerical models).
 A sedimentary wedge is situated at the continental margin and a grid-like pattern is put on top of the oceanic slab to simplify tracking deformation throughout the simulation (\autoref{fig:slab3d}).

 ![Example of a geodynamic setup of a subducting oceanic plate beneath a continental lithosphere with a smoothly bending slab. \label{fig:slab3d}](../src/assets/img/Mechanical3D_Tutorial_2.png){ width=100% }